 - Students must fill out an application and send in writing samples for consideration.
 Guidelines are on the application form below.

-- The course will be held on the campus of Columbia College, 1301 Columbia College Drive, Columbia, SC 29203.
+- The workshops will be held on the campus of Columbia College, 1301 Columbia College Drive, Columbia, SC 29203.

 - The fee for accepted students is $230.
 Assistance is available for accepted students with demonstrated need who are unable to pay the entire fee.